Two ex-HBOS bank managers charged in 35 million pound loan fraud

-LONDON Two former employees of HBOS have been charged by UK prosecutors over business loans made through a high street bank for about 35 million pounds, the Crown Prosecution Service (CPS) said on Tuesday.
+LONDON Two former employees of bank HBOS have been charged by prosecutors over business loans made through a high street bank for about 35 million pounds, the Crown Prosecution Service said on Tuesday.

 The pair, who were charged with six others, were described in the CPS statement to be senior managers for the bank and were charged with conspiracy to corrupt, fraud and money laundering.